 Farmina: Avoids most common carbohydrates but utilizes a large number of synthetics.
 The synthetic used are chelated, which are more easily absorbed.
 Based in Italy, Farmina sources from Italy, France, and Denmark.

-With a dry food diet, it is imperative to rotate the protein and brand of kibble to ensure an array of nutrient profiles and formulations and add in moisture and kibble boosters.
-While feeding a fresh food diet is optimal, these key factors can provide the highest quality dry food.
+In the end, the ''best'' food is the best you can provide and what works for your pet.
+Every animal is an individual and they should be treated as such.
+With a dry food diet, it is imperative to rotate the protein and brand of kibble to ensure an array of nutrient profiles and formulations and add moisture and kibble boosters.
+While feeding a fresh diet is optimal, these key factors can provide the highest quality dry food.
 As always, I hope you learned something new today & Always Keep Exploring!